Random walks, WPD actions, and the Cremona group

 \subsection{Tame automorphism groups}

 Other groups arising in algebraic geometry admit an action on a non-proper $\delta$-hyperbolic space with WPD elements.

-First of all, the group $\textup{Aut}(\mathbb{C}^2)$ of polynomial automorphisms of $\mathbb{C}^2$ (see \cite{furter-lamy} and references therein, as well as \cite{minasyan-osin}) can be written as an amalgamated product of two of its subgroups, hence it acts on the corresponding Bass-Serre tree, which is a Gromov-hyperbolic space; in fact, for this action every loxodromic element is WPD, but the action is not acylindrical.
+First of all, the group $\textup{Aut}(\mathbb{C}^2)$ of polynomial automorphisms of $\mathbb{C}^2$ (see \cite{furter-lamy} and references therein, as well as \cite{minasyan-osin}) can be written as an amalgamated product of two of its subgroups, hence it acts on the corresponding Bass-Serre tree, which is a Gromov hyperbolic space; in fact, for this action every loxodromic element is WPD, but the action is not acylindrical.

 Remarkably, Lamy and Przytycki recently extended this work to three variables.
-They considered the \emph{tame automorphism group} $\textup{Tame}(\mathbb{C}^3)$, which is the group generated by affine and elementary automorphisms of $\mathbb{C}^3$ (see \cite{pry-lamy} for a precise definition), and showed that this group also acts on a Gromov-hyperbolic complex and there are WPD elements, so the methods of the present paper apply.
+They considered the \emph{tame automorphism group} $\textup{Tame}(\mathbb{C}^3)$, which is the group generated by affine and elementary automorphisms of $\mathbb{C}^3$ (see \cite{pry-lamy} for a precise definition), and showed that this group also acts on a Gromov hyperbolic complex and there are WPD elements, so the methods of the present paper apply.

-Let us finally remark that much less is known about the structure of the Cremona group in three variables, and these methods do not easily apply since there exist two linearly independent divisor classes with positive self-intersection, hence the Picard-Manin space contains a two-dimensional flat, so the analog of the hyperboloid, as the Cremona group no longer preserves a quadratic form.
+Let us finally remark that much less is known about the structure of the Cremona group in three variables, and these methods do not easily apply since there is no immediate analog of the hyperboloid, as the Cremona group no longer preserves a quadratic form.